JPitters/CloudResume2024/README.md

 frameworks, I stumbled upon Angular! wait, no er- I mean, ASTRO.

 #### Astro
-Astro as a type of multi-managed, open web framework, has been peer reviewed as the newest framework to challenge the quality and speed of the more popular web frameworks I previously name dropped.
-Astro spits on competition by also offering collaboration: they offer developers the ability to integrate & utilize the functionalities of their favorite web framework.
+Astro as a type of UI-agnostic, open web framework, has been peer reviewed as the newest framework to challenge the quality and speed of the more popular web frameworks I previously name dropped.
+Astro spits on competition by also offering collaboration: they offer developers the ability to integrate & utilize their favorite UI-focused web framework.
 So, if I still wanted React in my tech, I could have it, and that was highly attractive.
 Not to mention, Astro as a "content-driven"-focused framework, supports webpage speed by offering a new frontend architecture that reduces JavaScript overhead & complexity where possible.

 #### TypeScript